 Your window seat bench needs to be 30 inches long by 18 inches wide.
 It should be 17 inches high which is usually the same height as the dining chairs in your house.

-- Add screws to ensure the joins remain firm.
-Use 2 screws at each join for extra stability.
+Add screws to ensure the joins remain firm.
+Use 2 screws at each joint for extra stability.

 The bookshelf will add extra strength and stability to your window seat bench.